UniversalDependencies/docs/_ja-overview/introduction.md

 Japanese syntactic dependency has the following properties.

 * Strictly Head Final:
-Bunsetsu-based dependencies in Japanese are strictly head final except for apposition and anastrophe(倒置).
+Bunsetsu-based dependencies in Japanese are strictly head final except for apposition and anastrophe (倒置).

 * Projective:
-Bunsetsu-based dependencies in Japanese are projective except for apposition and non-constituent conjunct coordination (部分並列).
+Bunsetsu-based dependencies in Japanese are projective except for apposition and non-constituent conjunct coordinations (部分並列).

 * Arrow from modifier to head:
-In Japanese NLP community, we depict the dependency arrows from modifier to head.
+In Japanese the NLP community, we depict the dependency arrows from modifier to head.
-It is opposite from the standard in the world.
+This is opposite from the standard elsewhere in the world.

 We have several annotation schema for dependency annotation.
-They are labeled but very limitted syntactic information.
+They are labelled but contain very limited syntactic information.
-Some syntactic labels in UD are in case frame anntation or semantic role annotation in Japanese (next section).
+Some syntactic labels in UD are in case frame or semantic role annotation in and are only available in Japanese (see next section).

 * Kyoto Corpus Schema
 * CSJ Schema
 * BCCWJ-DepPara Schema
-* Word Dependency by Uchimoto (Uchimoto 2008)
+* Word Dependency in CSJ

 ### Kyoto Corpus Schema
-Kyoto Corpus Schema is Bunsetsu-based.
+The Kyoto Corpus Schema is bunsetsu-based.
 The dependency tree is strictly head-final and projective.
 The schema defines four labels: D for normal dependency, P for coordination structure, I for dependency in non-constituent conjunct coordination (部分並列), and A for apposition.

 ### CSJ Schema
-CSJ is a speech corpus.
-CSJ Schema is also Bunsetsu-based.
+CSJ is a speech corpus, also bunsetsu-based.
-The dependency structure is based on Kyoto Corpus Schema and extended some labels: A2 for generic apposition (総称), R for anastrophe (倒置), B+ for resolution of discrepancy between Bunsetsu Unit and Accent Phrase Unit, F for filler(フィラー), C for conjunctive, E for interjection or exclamation, Y for greetings or apostrophe(呼びかけ), N for no head in ungrammatical sentence, X for non-projective arc, and D for disfluency(言いよどみ).
+The dependency structure is based on the Kyoto Corpus Schema and extends some labels: A2 for generic apposition (総称), R for anastrophe (倒置), B+ for resolution of discrepancy between bunsetsu unit and Accent Phrase Unit, F for filler (フィラー), C for conjunctive, E for interjection or exclamation, Y for greetings or apostrophe (呼びかけ), N for no head in ungrammatical sentence, X for non-projective arc, and D for disfluency (言いよどみ).
-They define the label K to indicate ancient Japanese (古典)to escape the annotation.
+They define the label K to indicate ancient Japanese (古典) to escape the annotation.
-They also define the label S for ungramatical case postposition assignment(格表示誤り).
+They also define the label S to indicate ungrammatical case postposition assignment (格表示誤り).

 ### BCCWJ-DepPara Schema
-BCCWJ-DepPara schema is two-sided.
-One is Bunsetsu-based dependency by four labels: D for normal dependency, F for filler or no head or face mark, Z for sentence boundary in nested sentences, B for resolution of discrepancy between Bunsetsu Units.
-The other is nested coordination structure and apposition annotation like '[Coordination Annotation for the Penn Treebank](https://catalog.ldc.upenn.edu/LDC2015T08)'.
+The BCCWJ-DepPara schema is two-sided: bunsetsu-based dependency using four labels: D for normal dependency, F for filler or no head or face mark, Z for sentence boundary in nested sentences, B for resolution of discrepancy between bunsetsu units; and nested coordination structure and apposition annotation, as in '[Coordination Annotation for the Penn Treebank](https://catalog.ldc.upenn.edu/LDC2015T08)'.

-### Word Dependency for CSJ
+### Word Dependency in CSJ
-Uchimoto (2008) proposed word-based dependency annotation schema on CSJ.
-This is an extension for CSJ schema.
+[Uchimoto (2008)](http://www.lrec-conf.org/proceedings/lrec2008/summaries/790.html) proposed a word-based dependency annotation schema for CSJ.
+This is an extension for of the schema.
-They annotation the internal dependency structure of the Bunsetsu to resolve the discrepancy between accent phrases (maximal left branching subtree with in Bunsetsu) and Bunsetsu units.
+They annotated the internal dependency structure of the bunsetsu to resolve the discrepancy between accent phrases (maximal right-branching subtree with in bunsetsu) and bunsetsu units.
-The annotation is related to Middle Unit Word definition.
+The annotation is related to the definition of Middle Unit Word.

-### Bunsetsu-based Syntactic Dependency Parser
+### Bunsetsu-Based Syntactic Dependency Parsers
 * [KNP](http://nlp.ist.i.kyoto-u.ac.jp/index.php?KNP)
 * [CaboCha](http://taku910.github.io/cabocha/)
 * [jdepp](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/)